TylerEhgoetz/RETAIL-AI/README.md

 # RETAIL-AI
-A AI model to predict the expected sales price of any given home.
+An AI model to predict the expected sales price of any given home.